netsec-ethz/scion-coord/README.md

 #### Credentials

-In order for the configurations to be generated, the following files must exist:
+In order for the configurations to be generated, credentials for all ISDs (%) with SCIONLab ASes must exist:
 ```
-credentials/ISD1-AS1-V0.crt
+credentials/ISD%.crt
-credentials/as-sig.key
+credentials/ISD%.key
-credentials/ISD1-V0.trc
+credentials/ISD%.trc
 ```